Retrotransposon functions in preimplantation embryos

 Molecular and Cell Biology

-Qualifications: We are looking for highly motivated students with excellent communication skills, who enjoy learning in a group environment.
+Qualifications: We are seeking curious, highly motivated students with strong communication skills who enjoy learning and working in a collaborative research environment.

-Day-to-day supervisor for this project: Suifang Mao, Post-Doc
+Day-to-day supervisor for this project: Yang Han, Post-Doc

 Hours: 12 or more hours